 The city of Como is famous for La Città dei Balocchi.
 It is the best-known Christmas market in the area thanks to its characteristic little wooden houses and the magical atmosphere created each year.

 At the Piazza Duomo, the main square, you can watch the Magic Light Festival show, while in the streets of the city, among street food and local crafts, you can admire the exhibition of nativity scenes.

-Among the travel tips, advance planning is suggested as most visitor numbers in winter come in conjunction with this event.
+Among the travel tips, advance planning is suggested as most winter-time visitors come in conjunction with this event.

 Booking the best accommodation option could otherwise be complicated.
 See below for the best places to stay in Lake Como in winter.

 The Christmas markets planned for this year-round are several and are located throughout the lake area.
 The ones in the mountains, where you can taste typical products at local restaurants, are very impressive.